Cox Models: History

 The company, originally named The L. M. Cox Manufacturing Co, Inc., was founded in 1945 by the machinist Roy Cox in Placentia, California.
 Cox grew up in and around his father's bicycle shop, and he developed an interest in mechanical devices.
 Cox's first products were wooden pop guns, produced in his home garage.
 Cox chose wood for his basic material, since metal was scarce during WW II.

 When metals became readily available in the United States in 1947, Cox turned his attention to new products, beginning with a diecast metal car.
 This product was developed into a "whip car", a tethered vehicle which could be manually swung in a circle at high speed.
 Nitro- and gasoline-powered tether cars with .60 cubic inch miniature engines capable of speeds of 100 mph (160 km/h) were quickly becoming popular.
-Cox's first contribution to that growing hobby was a cast aluminum midget racer powered by a .15 engine by Cameron Brothers.
+Cox's first contribution to that growing hobby was a cast aluminum midget racer powered by a .09 and .15 engine by Cameron Brothers of Chino, California.

 Cox Manufacturing enjoyed a large postwar growth due in part to its production of miniature model internal combustion engines and control line model aircraft, finally moving to a new factory in Santa Ana, California, in 1963.
 The factory started at 80,000 square feet (7432 square meters).
 Three expansions in a few years' time saw expansion to 225,000 square feet (20,903 square meters) and introduction of a line of slot cars, model rockets, HO scale model trains, and a full-sized, one-horsepower gasoline-powered chain saw.

 Roy Cox retired in 1969, and he sold the company to the hobby conglomerate "Leisure Dynamics".
 Kites, toy walkie-talkies, and yo-yos were added to the Cox company products.
 A major step toward participation in the growing radio controlled hobby business happened in 1976 with the acquisition of the radio manufacturer "Airtronics".